jacksonhorton/JA_PN532/README.md

-# PN532
+# ParticlePN532

-A Particle library for the PN532 v3 Module by Hiletgo.
+A Particle library port for the PN532 v3 Module by Elechouse.

-Most of the original code in this repo was sourced from [this repo](https://github.com/elechouse/PN532/tree/PN532_HSU).
+Most of the original code in this repo was ported from [elechouse's official PN532 repo](https://github.com/elechouse/PN532/tree/master).
-The oridinal author created it as an Arduino library, so I adjusted the source to work in the Particle enviornment.
+The original author created it as an Arduino library, so I adjusted the source to work in the Particle enviornment.

-All testing was done on a Photon 2 device.
-I was able to read and write to an NFC tag while communicating with the PN532 over I2C.
+All testing was done on a Photon 2.

 ## Usage

 See the [examples](examples) folder for usage.

+## Installation

+You can install the `ParticlePN532` library using the Particle CLI or in the Web IDE.

+In the Web IDE, from the libraries tab, search `ParticlePN532` in the community libraries section and install the latest version.

 ## LICENSE